Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

 In this exercise, we created a container instance and verified its successful deployment.
 We explored the process of provisioning a container in the cloud, ensuring that it was deployed correctly and functioned as intended.
 Throughout the exercise, we gained valuable experience in managing containerized applications and validating their deployment in a cloud environment.

 ## Review
-In this lab, you have completed:
+In this lab, you have:
-- Created a container instance
+- Created a Container Instance.
-- Verified deployment of the container instance
+- Verified deployment of the Container Instance.

-## Reference links
+## Reference Links

 - https://learn.microsoft.com/en-us/azure/container-instances/container-instances-overview